danigb/musicnote/README.md

-# musicnote
+# scorejs-notes

-Simple and fast musical note implementation
+Simple and fast musical interval and note implementation for scorejs